brianlangley/Lambiek/README.md

 ### Welcome to the Lambiek Project!

 Our mission was to create a new and improved version of the Comiclopedia from Lambiek, focusing on modernisation and innovative features.
 We embarked on a journey to revitalise the platform by implementing a redesigned website and an optimised the search functionality.
 With over 10,000 articles to browse through, we aimed to provide users with a seamless and engaging experience.
-By harnessing the latest advancements in web development, we strived to enrirhc and enhance the exploration of the fascinating world of comics.
+By harnessing the latest advancements in web development, we strived to enrich and enhance the exploration of the fascinating world of comics.

 ## Project overview:

 Project Lambiek is a web-based application that leverages modern technologies to enhance the user experience of the existing Comiclopedia platform from Lambiek.
-The project utilises a stack consisting of PHP, Apache (HTTP server), MariaDB (or similar MySQL server), NodeJS, npm, Tailwind CSS, and tw-elements.
+The project utilises a tech stack consisting of PHP, Apache (HTTP server), MariaDB (or similar SQL server), NodeJS, npm, Tailwind CSS, and tw-elements.

 Key Dependencies: